manuel-sosa/Module_11_Challenge/README.md

-### *Module 11 Mars News Articles and Weather - Web-scraping and Data Analysis Project *
+### *Module 11: Mars News Articles and Weather, Web-scraping and Data Analysis Project*

 :new_moon: # **Overview:**
 This repo contains a web-scraping and data analysis project focusing on Mars exploration data.